 This recipe comes from my mom who is the best cook ever and her pork curry is extremely loved and popular.
 A recently turned vegetarian, it still surprises me that she can get this dish so perfect even without tasting it.
 Salute Maa!
 Two very important components required for this curry is the pork masala which is best homemade and the Kachampuli (black vinegar).
 Kachampuli is an extract of Garnicia Gummi Gutta, a tropical fruit which is also used as a preservative.
 I have listed down the ingredients for the masala/powder and the closest substitute to the vinegar could be a combination of regular vinegar and tamarind paste.
 I have never tried that alternative though.
 Thanks to mom, I have both stored in my pantry here. 🙂

-Let’s get to the authentic Pork Curry without further delay.
+Let’s get to the authentic Pork or Pandi Curry without further delay.

 3 tbsp coriander seeds

 1 tsp fenugreek seeds

 - Dry roast all spices until they crackle and change their colour.
 Make sure to keep stirring it constantly to avoid it from burning.

 - Once cooled, dry grind in a spice blender to make a fine powder.